WHAT IS HARDENING OFF?

-Have you ever gone outside on a chilly day without a coat on after being inside the warm house?
+Have you ever gone outside on a chilly day without a coat on after being inside a warm house?
 It’s a shock, isn’t it?!
 The same is true for our seedlings/transplants.
-We’ve had them inside for weeks maybe even months.
-We pamper them with the just the right amount of water, light and the ideal temperature.
+We’ve had them inside for weeks, maybe even months.
+We pamper them with just the right amount of water, light, and the ideal temperature.
 If you plant them outside without hardening off it can be a shock to their system.
 The roots aren’t ready for the change in temperature in the soil.
-The stems aren’t ready for the wind and the delicate leaves aren’t ready to have the sun beating down on them all day.
+The stems aren’t ready for the wind, and the delicate leaves aren’t ready to have the sun beating down on them all day.

 About two weeks before you plan to start hardening off your plants you’ll want to stop feeding them if you’ve been fertilizing and decrease your watering.
 You don’t want to allow the plants to dry out but the soil does need to slowly be less moist.
-Another helpful bit is to take your hand and move it gently across the tops of the leaves several times a day.
+Another helpful bit is to move your hand gently across the leaves' tops several times a day.
 That stimulates a light breeze.